Italian Citizenship By Descent (Jure Sanguinis)

-These conditions must be met by each person in direct lineage.
+When you apply for Italian citizenship by descent, the conditions and requirements must be met by each person in direct lineage when obtaining Italian citizenship through ancestry.
 According to Italian Ministry of Interior there is no limit in the number of generations, but the relative who immigrated from the country must have died after March 17, 1861.
 A relative that died before this date is not considered a citizen as Italy was not yet a unified nation.

 Categories To Assist In Determining Eligibility

 Your eligibility is affected by certain situations that fall under common categories.
-Bear in mind that some factors are not mentioned here can adversely affect eligibility for Italian citizenship.
+Bear in mind that some factors are not mentioned here and can positively affect eligibility for Italian citizenship.
 Even if your case doesn’t appear to fall within the eligibility criteria, you should still seek out professional assistance of an IDC team member as there are a number of factors that could have a positive effect on your case allowing you to qualify.
-Everyone's ancestry is unique and we've often help people qualify for Italian citizenship that previously thought they were not eligible.
-The Italian Consulates and Embassy cannot provide you with legal advice on how to obtain Italian citizenship.
+Everyone's ancestry is unique and we've often helped people qualify for Italian citizenship that previously were told they were not eligible.
+The Italian Consulates and Embassy cannot provide you with legal advice on obtaining Italian citizenship.

 When you were born, your father was a citizen of Italy.
-He was not a citizen of any other country.
+He did not naturalize as a citizen of any other country.

 When you were born, your mother was a citizen of Italy.
-She was not a citizen of the United States or any other country.
+She did not naturalize as a citizen of the US or any other country.
 Your birth-date was not before January 1st, 1948.
 It was after.